dylni/print_bytes/README.md

 using [`String::from_utf8_lossy`] to print any other UTF-8–like byte sequence.

-Instead, this crate only performs a lossy conversion when the output device is known to require unicode, to make output as accurate as possible.
+Instead, this crate only performs a lossy conversion when the output device is known to require Unicode, to make output as accurate as possible.
 When necessary, any character sequence that cannot be represented will be replaced with [`REPLACEMENT_CHARACTER`].
 That convention is shared with the standard library, which uses the same character for its lossy conversion functions.